K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 - **Description**

-	Delete VM with deployment name specified by director.
+	Delete VM with deployment name specified by the director.

 - **Parameter**